The Barn Dance

-The Barn Dance is a Mickey Mouse short animated film first released on March 15, 1929, as part of the Mickey Mouse film series; it was the first of twelve shorts released during that year.
+The Barn Dance is a 1929 American animated short film and the third short film in the Mickey Mouse film series; it was the first of twelve shorts released during that year.
 It was directed by Walt Disney with Ub Iwerks as the head animator.
 The title is written as Barn Dance on the poster, while the full title is used on the title screen.

-In 1931, when it was made in to a picture book, Donald Duck appeared in it; which would make his first ever appearance.
+The short's copyright was renewed on December 10, 1956, so it entered the US public domain on January 1, 2025.

 Plot

-The barn dance of the title is the occasion which brings together Minnie Mouse and her two suitors: Mickey and Peg-Leg Pete.
+The barn dance of the title is the occasion which brings together Minnie Mouse and her two suitors: Mickey and Pete.
 The latter two and their vehicles are first seen arriving at Minnie's house in an attempt to pick her up for the dance.
 Mickey turns up in his horse-cart while Pete in a newly purchased automobile.

 Minnie initially chooses Pete to drive her to the dance but the automobile unexpectedly breaks down.
 She resorts to accepting Mickey's invitation.
 They are later seen dancing together, but Mickey proves to be a rather clumsy dancer as he repeatedly steps on Minnie's feet.
 She consequently turns down his invitation for a second dance.
 She instead accepts that of Pete, who proves to be a better dancing partner.

 Mickey then attempts to solve his problem by placing a balloon in his shorts.
 That apparently helps him to be "light on his feet" and he proceeds to ask Minnie for another dance.
 She accepts and is surprised to find his dancing skills to have apparently improved.
 Pete soon discovers Mickey's trick and points it out to Minnie.
 Minnie is visibly disgusted by this attempt at deception.
-As a result, she leaves Mickey and resumes dancing with Pete, leaving Mickey crying on the floor.
+As a result, she leaves Mickey and resumes dancing with Pete, leaving a defeated Mickey crying on the floor.

 Production

 Like Mickey's previous cartoon, Steamboat Willie, The Barn Dance was planned as a sound cartoon, and there are many sound gags, including Mickey using a passing duck as a horn for his car.
-The dance also demonstrates the studio's increasing facility with mixing cartoon action with musical rhythm.

-This short is notable for featuring Mickey turned down by Minnie in favor of Pete, something that was rare even in future cartoons.
+The dance also demonstrates the studio's increasing facility with mixing cartoon action with musical rhythm.This short is notable for featuring Mickey turned down by Minnie in favor of Pete, something that was rare even in future cartoons.
 It is also an unusual appearance of the Pete character; previously depicted as a menacing villain, he is portrayed here as a well-mannered gentleman.
 In addition, Mickey was not depicted as a hero but as a rather ineffective young suitor.
 In his sadness and crying over his failure, Mickey appears unusually emotional and vulnerable.

 The style of Pete's clothing and car were the inspiration for his appearance in the 2013 short Get a Horse!